lily-gh/dev-bootstrap/Readme.md

 # Dev Bootstrap
-Automation script and ansible playbooks to easily set up a new computer with my favorite developer tools.
+Easily set up a new computer with developer tools in under 10 minutes.

 These automations have been tested on: MacOS, Ubuntu and Arch Linux.

 ### How to use
-#### On Ubuntu/MacOS
+#### On MacOS/Ubuntu
-Download this repository, go to the root folder of the repository and run:
+[Download this repository](https://github.com/lily-gh/dev-bootstrap/archive/refs/heads/main.zip), go to the root folder of the repository and run:

 ```sh
 ./bootstrap.sh
 ```

-Enter the `sudo` password when prompted for the `BECOME` password and sit back while ansible does all the hard workf.
+Enter the `sudo` password when prompted for the `BECOME` password and sit back while ansible does all the hard work.

 #### On Arch
 Arch usually doesn't come with `unzip` preinstalled, so the best option is to use `bsdtar`, which comes preinstalled, to unzip the downloaded contents.